OutSystems/docs-support/src/enterprise/troubleshooting/unable-register-front-end.md

 ## Symptoms

+You are:
-You are installing a farm environment (an environment with multiple front-ends) or you are adding front-ends to an existing installation.
+* Installing a farm environment (an environment with multiple front-ends);
+* Adding front-ends to an existing installation;
+* Changing something in the Configuration Tool, without making the same change it in all front-end servers.

-In the new front-end, Deployment Service and/or Scheduler Service does not start.
+In the front-end, you observe that the Deployment Service and/or Scheduler Service does not start.

-When looking at the Event Log (.NET stack) or the DeployService.log (Java stack) you encounter an error:
+When looking at the Event Viewer Logs (.NET stack) or the DeployService.log (Java stack) you encounter the following error:

 --